 As this is an aircraft often flown IFR, the GCU 485 primary flight display controller.
 This unit adds knobs for many commonly used function on the PFD making on the fly adjustments even easier.

-To the right of the G500 TXi primary flight display is Garmin’s GI 275 electronic flight instrument.
+To the left of the G500 TXi primary flight display is Garmin’s GI 275 electronic flight instrument.
 This small 3.25” instrument has a high-resolution touchscreen which displays everything the pilot needs to maintain safe flight, such as altitude, attitude, airspeed, and heading.
 With a built-in battery backup, the GI 275 will continue providing vital information, even during a complete electrical failure ensuring the aircraft can make it home.

 With older 121.5 mhz ELTs becoming less reliable and sparsely monitored, we installed the Artex ELT 345, a 406mhz emergency locator transmitter which transmits a signal to search and rescue satellites in the event of a crash.
 The ELT is activated either by a built in G-sensor which detects collisions, or by a switch located on the instrument panel.
 And will provide an exact location to search crews.